-Surprising Sydney and its sandstone flora
+Surprising Sydney flora

 While Sydney is a very large metropolis, it is surrounded by national parks and retains many other natural areas.
 In the city’s south is the Royal National Park, Australia’s oldest and the world’s second oldest.
 Ku-ring-gai Chase National Park is to the north of the city.
 To the west is the Blue Mountains National Park, one of the eight reserves which make up the Greater Blue Mountains World Heritage Area.
 Other smaller national parks, such as Kamay NP, in the vicinity of Captain Cook’s landing site and where Banks and Solander collected, the North Head Sanctuary and many other conservation areas and reserves are located within the metropolitan area.

 The Sydney sandstone flora is unique and diverse and in spring becomes a riot of colour.
 Other ecological communities include the now rare or restricted communities such as the Eastern Suburbs Banksia Scrub Woodland, Cooks River/Castlereagh Ironbark Forest, Clay Plain Scrub Forest, Cumberland Plains Woodland as well as coastal, dune, mangrove and estuarine ecosystems.